Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, according to statistics from the Ministry of Education and Training, tuition fees account for the majority, accounting for more than 80% of total school revenue.
 In many schools, this proportion is up to more than 90%.
 Other sources of revenue are very low, especially from scientific research and technology transfer activities.

 In the 2022-2023 school year, the University of Economics and Law (Ho Chi Minh City National University) has a total revenue of 311 billion VND, of which tuition fees account for 267 billion VND and scientific research is 2 billion VND, less than 1% of total revenue.
-In the document publicly announcing revenue sources of Ho Chi Minh City University of Law, in 2022, this school had a total revenue of 289 billion VND, of which tuition fees were 261 billion VND and no revenue from science and technology activities.
+In the document publicly announcing the revenue sources of Ho Chi Minh City University of Law, in 2022, this school had a total revenue of 289 billion VND, of which tuition fees were 261 billion VND and no revenue from science and technology activities.
 Dalat University (2022-2023) has a total revenue of 156 billion VND, scientific research is 0.5 billion VND, accounting for 0.3%.
-Nam Can Tho University's total revenue in 2023-2024 is 600 billion VND from tuition fees, with no revenue from scientific research and technology transfer.
+Nam Can Tho University's total revenue in 2023-2024 is 600 billion VND from tuition fees, no revenue from scientific research and technology transfer.

-Can Tho University has a total revenue of 954.1 billion VND in the 2023-2024 school year, of which scientific research and technology transfer is 21.6 billion VND, accounting for 2.26%.
+Can Tho University has a total revenue of 954.1 billion VND in the 2023-2024 school year, of which scientific research and technology transfer reaches 21.6 billion VND, accounting for 2.26%.
 Ho Chi Minh City University of Industry has a total revenue of 843 billion VND in the 2022-2023 school year, of which the revenue from scientific research and technology transfer is 4 billion, accounting for 0.47%.
 This revenue at Da Nang University of Economics in 2023 is 0.17 billion VND out of a total revenue of 269.99 billion, accounting for only 0.06%.

 For example, Nguyen Tat Thanh University has a total revenue of more than 1,454 billion VND in 2023-2024, of which scientific research and technology transfer is 11,776 billion VND, accounting for 0.8%.
 Ho Chi Minh City University of Technology has a total revenue of 1,260 billion VND in 2023-2024, of which scientific research is 11 billion VND, accounting for nearly 0.9%.
 Hanoi University of Science and Technology has a revenue of 1,070.8 billion VND in 2022, of which science and technology is 7.01 billion, accounting for 0.65%.
 National Economics University has a revenue of 1,410 billion VND in 2023-2024, of which science and technology revenue is 42.95 billion, reaching 3% of total revenue.